 3 | System

-- Streamline and strengthen oversight of the workforce development system by creating a new Deputy Mayor for Workforce Development, empowered to oversee all allocated funds, as well as a new Committee on Workforce Development within the NYC Council to provide oversight of the Deputy Mayor and Dept. of Workforce Development
+- Streamline and strengthen oversight of the workforce development system by creating a new Deputy Mayor for Workforce Development, Economic Development and Housing, empowered to oversee all allocated funds and to ensure workforce development is well integrated into the City’s growth and development strategy, as well as a new Committee on Workforce Development within the NYC Council to provide oversight of the Deputy Mayor

 - Collect, communicate, and utilize data to align the real-time talent needs of employers across industries to investments in training programs throughout the city by philanthropy and government agencies

 - Map the workforce development system to provide a worker, training provider and employer facing tool to increase the effectiveness and access to parts of the system

 - Address barriers that prevent system success, including contracts that do not provide flexibility and funding for innovation, design, professional development, capacity building and other resources

 The goal of the NYCIGI is to develop a steering committee that is representative of the diversity of New York City in terms of race, ethnicity, gender, sexuality, immigration history and status, incomes status, thought and disability.
 It will be proactively inclusive of people with non-traditional educations, people who do not have access to other networks of civic influence in New York City, and people with working-class backgrounds and occupations.

 In direct response to the growing crisis of unemployment and small business collapse in New York City as a result of the COVID-19 health crisis, leaders from the public and private sector have partnered to form the “NY Workforce Recovery Strategy Group” and create space for a solutions-oriented discussion to the current economic challenges.
 The NYC Employment and Training Coalition organized the formation of this group.